 Dr C.R.B.
 ‘Rowley’ Richard, was appointed Regimental Medical Officer of the 2/15 Field Regiment (2/15 Field Regiment) in 1940.

-Dr Rowley Richards was one of 42 Australian Doctor POWs on the Burma-Thai Railway.
-Richards was selected with ‘A’ Force, made up of 3,000 POWs including many 2/4th men under the command of Green, and sailed on three ships from Singapore mid May 1942 to south west coast of Burma.
-‘A’ Force spent several months at Victoria Point, Tavoy and Ye repairing and enlarging aerodromes left damaged during the retreat of the British Forces.
+Dr Rowley Richards was one of 42 Australian Doctor POWs on the Burma-Thai Railway, selected with ‘A’ Force, made up of 3,000 POWs including many 2/4th men under the command of Green.
+They sailed on three ships from Singapore mid May 1942 to south west coast of Burma.
+‘A’ Force spent several months at Victoria Point, Tavoy and Ye repairing and enlarging aerodromes left damaged during the retreating British Forces.
 By 1st October Green Force commenced work on the northern Burma end of the railway, the first Australians to do so.

 officers and men of the principles and adherence of hygiene, prevention of illness and first aid.
 He believed this to be the reason that no man under his care ever lost a limb.

 This is one of Richards’ books, ‘The Survival Factor’ .
 He was the Force Doctor for Williams No.1 Mobile Force which came into being at 26 kilo camp, KunKnitway working through to the joining of the two rail ends in October 1943.
 They worked right through the wet season laying sleepers and rails as well as ballasting – hard and demanding work which took its toll on the POWs.